WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 With the 520, you need to download the route file to your computer, plug the 520 into your computer, and then upload the route file to a right folder in the Garmin folder list.
 God forbid you can’t find or lose the Garmin USB to micro USB cord (many generic ones will charge but not communicate with your 520) or upload the route file to the wrong folder.
 (Choose the folder called New Files rather than any of more than 20 others including those called Courses, Custom Maps, Locations, and Workouts, all of which sound like reasonable places to put your route file).

-An industry giant’s weaknesses often provide opportunity for a newcomer’s innovation.
+An industry giant’s weaknesses often provide opportunities for a newcomer’s innovation.

 With this one route file uploading example (let alone the others I’ve gone through above it), BOLT has demonstrated how they innovate to make a better product.
 Once your route file is up on your RideWithGPS or Strava Routes, you merely turn on your BOLT, push the Route button on your maps page and hit Sync.
 WiFi moves the file onto your BOLT from there.
 Magic.